cskang0121/cs103-linear-algebra-for-computing/README.md

 [assignment2_code.ipynb](https://github.com/cskang0121/linear-algebra-for-computing/blob/main/assignment_2/assignment2_code.ipynb)

 Both Assignment 1 and Assignment 2 focus on fundamentals and application of Linear Algebra, especially computing-related areas.
 They were used to solidify the concepts that I have learned throughout the course.
-For more information, please click on each assignment listed above.